Avocado-baked eggs with smoked salmon

 All the yumminess you'd expect on a smoked salmon platter is baked into a hollowed-out avocado half.
 Scoop out a bit of the avocado from each half to create a cavity large enough to accommodate the egg while it bakes.
 Mash the avocado flesh that you removed with a bit of fresh lime juice in a small bowl and press a piece of plastic wrap directly on the surface before refrigerating it to keep it from oxidizing.
 Enjoy it later with raw vegetables or as a sandwich spread.
 The salmon and avocado warm through as the egg cooks to become the perfect counterpoint to the flavourful fresh garnishes—shallot, capers, dills, and cracked black pepper.

-2 whole, finely chopped
+1 whole, finely chopped

-Baby capers, rinsed, drained
+Capers, rinsed, drained

 - Preheat oven to 200°C.

 - Line a small baking dish with baking paper.
 Cut a very thin slice off the bottom of each avocado half so they sit flat and place in the prepared baking dish.

 - Scoop about 2 tablespoons of flesh from each avocado half, creating a hollow for the egg.
 Line avocado halves with smoked salmon, then carefully crack an egg into each so they don’t spill over.